 FACILITY RESERVATIONS AND USE RULES

-The reservation and use of the facilities is restricted to Owners in good standing (i.e. not delinquent in payment of assessments and not in violation of the Master Association’s governing documents) and their family members and guests or to an Owner’s tenants/lessees and their family members and guests for their personal use only.
+The reservation and use of the facilities is restricted to Owners in good standing (i.e. not delinquent in payment of assessments and not in violation of the Master Association’s governing documents) or to an Owner’s tenants/lessees for their personal use only.

-The person reserving the facility must be present at all times during the reservation period.
-See specific amenity or amenity use rules for additional ruse and regulations for use or reservations.
+The resident reserving the facility must be present at all times during the reservation period.

-The person reserving the facility must complete a Reservation Form and Facility Use Agreement (both available from Management and the community website) to reserve the facility.
-Reserved use of the facilities is subject to these rules and regulations, as well as the Facility Use Agreement.
+The resident reserving the facility must complete a Reservation Form and Facility Use Agreement (both available from Management and the community website) to reserve the facility.
+Use of the facilities is subject to these Rules and Regulationsand the Facility Use Agreement.

-All reservations must be made at least 14 days prior to the date requested, and no more than six (6) months in advance and cannot be reserved for more than one day in a consecutive seven (7) day period.
+All reservations must be made at least fourteen (14) days prior to the date requested, and no more than six (6) months in advance and cannot be reserved for more than one day in a consecutive seven (7) day period.

-Due to fire regulations, the total number of guests may not exceed the maximum occupancy as designated and posted within each of the facilities.
+The total number of guests may not exceed the maximum occupancy as designated and posted within each of the facilities.

 Insurance coverage is required for use of any Master Association recreational amenities as stated in the Facility Use Agreement.
 Proof of insurance must be provided as required by the Facility Use Agreement.
 FAILURE TO DO SO SHALL OPERATE AS A CANCELLATION OF THE OWNER’S RESERVATION AND A FORFEITURE OF THE RENTAL FEE.